 A panel of judges will evaluate each poster presentation based on students' presentation of their work, based on the following evaluation criteria: Content & Comprehension; Visual Information & Organization; Communication; Engagement; Citations, References, & Context.
 Students should be prepared to explain their poster to a judge who is not familiar with their field.
 Please refer to the detailed judging rubric for additional information.

-The letter must come from the faculty member or the instructor teaching the course.
+The faculty support letter must come from either the faculty member or the instructor teaching the course.

 What if my research is taking place off-campus?
 Does the faculty support letter have to come from a UTSC professor?